Main research areas of the laboratory:

 – formation and modification of constructional material surfaces in plasma;

-Researchers of Laboratory of Plasma Processing have over 40 years experience working in different fields of development, scientific research and application of atmospheric and reduced pressure plasma and are able successfully simulate new plasma technologies, using plasma equipment, designed in the Laboratory.
+Researchers of the Laboratory of Plasma Processing have over 40 years of experience working in different fields of development, scientific research and application of atmospheric and reduced pressure plasma and are able to successfully simulate new plasma technologies, using plasma equipment, designed in the Laboratory.
 Different composition gas and its mixtures are used for plasma jets formation.
-Laboratory contains pilot production technological equipment, which is used to change and modify mechanical, tribological, chemical and optical properties of layers of different material surfaces.
+The Laboratory contains pilot production technological equipment, which is used to change and modify mechanical, tribological, chemical and optical properties of layers of different material surfaces.
 Constant updating of technical base, development and disposal of available analytic equipment enables to perform research of plasma sources, diagnostics of plasma flows and jets, analysis of gas dynamic characteristics and heat-mass exchange.

 Development of plasma sources and research of plasma jet

-Diagnostics of plasma and high-temperature jets
+Diagnostics of plasma and high temperature jets

 Synthesis of coatings in plasma flows